mickem/nscp-docs/docs/howto/checks.md

 ```

 Lets for the moment ignore the "top-syntax=${list}" option and instead focus on the filter part: "filter=core = 'core 0'"
-Lets disect this:
+Lets dissect this:

 1. *filter* Is the keyword
 2. *core = 'core 0'* is the expression

-Disecting this expression further we get:
+Dissecting this expression further we get:

 1. *core* is a variable representing the name of the core
 2. *'core 0'* is the name of the first core.

 To get a list of all keyword we can use the help option as shown above.
-Here is the avalivle variables for check_cpu filter keyword.
+Here is the available variables for check_cpu filter keyword.

 | Key            | Value                                                                                                          |
 | -------------- | -------------------------------------------------------------------------------------------------------------- |